 All of this data can examine the “what’s” and the “how’s” of customer behavior in order to inform the “why’s” of consumer behavior, preferences, and purchasing decisions.
 But does your marketing team have the analytical skills required to make sense of all that data?
 Can they interpret metrics in order to identify trends?
 Do they use key findings to modify their input and yield better outcomes?
 Do they have the processes and technology in place to organize and house the data to allow for quick and easy interpretation?

 If you answered no to any or all those questions, you’re not alone.
-Most marketing teams are a mix of extremely seasoned creative thinkers and strategists and efficient implementors and managers.
+Most marketing teams are a mix of extremely seasoned creative thinkers, strategists, and efficient implementors and managers.
 However, most marketing teams are lacking in data gathering, organization and analysis.

 Here’s why it’s time to focus on expanding your marketing team’s capabilities to better position your brand for the future.